Connect to an Oracle database from Power Apps

 Specify a server in this format if an SID is required:

-If your gateway doesn't appear after you install it, click Refresh gateway list.
+If your gateway doesn't appear after you install it, select Refresh gateway list.

-In the list of tables, click or tap the table that you want to use.
+In the list of tables, select the table that you want to use.

 Power Apps creates an app that has three screens and shows data from the table that you selected: